DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

                 - 🥥CRL Number: A unique identifier for the CRL itself, which helps in tracking and referencing different versions of the list.
         - There are other components and concepts you should know for the exam:
             - A PKI can have multiple tiers:
-                - single tier means you have one or more servers that perform all the functions of a PKI
+                - 🔨single tier means you have one or more servers that perform all the functions of a PKI
-                - two tiers means there is an offline root CA (a server that issues certificates to the issuing CAs but remains offline most of the time) in one tier, and issuing CAs (the servers that issue certificates to computing devices and users) in the other tier
+                - 🔨two tiers means there is an offline root CA (a server that issues certificates to the issuing CAs but remains offline most of the time) in one tier, and issuing CAs (the servers that issue certificates to computing devices and users) in the other tier
                 - servers in the second tier are often referred to as intermediate CAs or subordinate CAs
-                - three tier means you can have CAs that are responsible only for issuing policies (and they represent the second tier in a three-tier hierarchy)
+                - 🔨three tier means you can have CAs that are responsible only for issuing policies (and they represent the second tier in a three-tier hierarchy)
                     - in such a scenario, the policy CAs should also remain offline and be brought online only as needed
             - Generally, the more tiers, the more security (but proper configuration is critical)
                 - the more tiers you have, the more complex and costly the PKI is to build and maintain